 We meet in the room called Fitzjames 2, in Merton College , Merton Street, Oxford, OX1 4JD.
 Here is a Google map showing Merton College .
 Please note that the College security normally requires that we meet the Secretary (or another Merton College member) at the Porter's Lodge before entering.
 Below, is a Google map with streetview, showing the Porters' Lodge.

 View Larger Map

 N.B.
 We meet in term-time (Oxford University, weeks 1-8) only.
-However, the Oxford City Go Club holds meetings, on Tuesdays and Thursday, throughout the rest of the year, and we are welcome to join them – for free!
+However, the Oxford City Go Club holds meetings, on Tuesdays (and very rarely on Thursday, instead), throughout the rest of the year, and we are welcome to join them – for free!

 Membership of the Student Go Society is open to all students/members of Oxford University, and we welcome visitors of all strengths from elsewhere, particularly Oxford Brookes.
-All members of our Club automatically have full visitor rights at the Oxford City Go Club , which meets on Tuesday and Thursday evenings.
+All members of our Club automatically have full visitor rights at the Oxford City Go Club , which meets on Tuesday (and maybe Thursday) evenings.